apache/spark/TESTING.rst

 Airflow integration tests cannot be run in the local virtualenv.
 They can only run in the Breeze environment with enabled integrations and in the CI.
 See `<CI.yml>`_ for details about Airflow CI.

-When you are in the Breeze environment, by default all integrations are disabled.
+When you are in the Breeze environment, by default, all integrations are disabled.
 This enables only true unit tests to be executed in Breeze.
 You can enable the integration by passing the ``--integration <INTEGRATION>`` switch when starting Breeze.
-You can specify multiple integrations by repeating the ``--integration`` switch or by using the ``--integration all`` switch that enables all integrations.
+You can specify multiple integrations by repeating the ``--integration`` switch or using the ``--integration all`` switch that enables all integrations.

 NOTE: Every integration requires a separate container with the corresponding integration image.
-They take precious resources on your PC, mainly the memory.
+These containers take precious resources on your PC, mainly the memory.
 The started integrations are not stopped until you stop the Breeze environment with the ``stop`` command  and restart it via ``restart`` command.